MansMeg/IntroML/README.md

-# Note!
-The course is currently being updated for the 2021 version.
-Some of the information might change until the start of the course.

-Now assignment 1-7 (block 1-8) has been updated to the 2021 version.

 # Introduction Course in Machine Learning at Uppsala University

 Welcome to the GitHub repo for the introduction course in Introduction to Machine Learning at Uppsala University.
 This repo contains all necessary material and information for the course.

 ## Course Background
 The course is given to second-year master students in the Statistics masters program.
+## Expected workload
+The course takes roughly 15-25h per week, partly depending on wether the student aims for VG or not.
+In total the course should take roughly 200h.

 ## Prerequisites and Course Goals
 See course syllabus [here](https://www.uu.se/en/admissions/freestanding-courses/course-syllabus/?kpid=39843&type=1).

+Roughly the course assumes basic knowledge in linear algebra, calculus, probability theory and programming (with R or Python).

 ## (Rough) Course Plan
 You can find a rough course plan with reading instructions [here](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).